top of page

 We’ll also start simulating the body’s normal movement to help your pet “remember” what that feels like and to work on maintaining good Range of Motion in all the limbs.
 Once we start to see any sort of muscle contractions in the legs, we’ll step up our exercises to get that muscle moving as much as possible, while also stimulating more nerves and muscles to join in.
 We’ll practice weight bearing, essentially re-teaching your pet how to stand on their own.
 Many exercises for FCE patients are focused on improving Proprioception or knowing where your body is in space.
 Because of the damage to the spinal cord, many FCE patients often can’t feel their environment or have no sensations to tell them where their legs and feet are.
 This is important because if we want to get your dog to the point of consciously controlled leg movement, they have to know where to move their legs in order to stand and eventually walk.

-This initial stage of rehab is frequently the hardest for pet parents.
 It can be discouraging to be a few weeks into Rehab Sessions without seeing obvious improvement.
 Meanwhile, us Rehabbers are getting super excited over the tiniest little muscle twitch or spontaneous kick or even a few seconds of weight bearing.
 We’re excited about these seemingly insignificant improvements because they are big indicators for what your pet will eventually be capable of, so hang in there!

 dog participating in hydrotherapy in underwater treadmill